What was Anaheim’s interim emergency shelter?

 Anaheim is required to provide 325 homeless shelter beds as part of a settlement of a federal lawsuit related to homelessness.

 But that’s only part of it.
 We need to continue helping people out of homelessness and address the impacts we are seeing on our parks, neighborhoods and businesses.

-This facility allows us to do that quickly.
+This facility allowed us to do that quickly.

-We are working to provide 325 shelter beds at two other facilities being built in industrial parts of central and east Anaheim.
-They are set to open in January and February.
+We have now succeeded in building 325 shelter beds at two other facilities in industrial parts of central and east Anaheim.
+They opened in January and February.

-In the interim, we have seen things on our streets get worse.
-Our City Council took action in early December to make this happen so we can get people off the streets during the most vulnerable winter months and address issues at our parks, on our streets and in neighborhoods and business areas.
+In the interim, we had seen things on our streets get worse.
+Our City Council took action in early December to make this happen so we could get people off the streets during the most vulnerable winter months and address issues at our parks, on our streets and in neighborhoods and business areas.

-We have received tremendous support from the business community to make this happen.
+We received tremendous support from the business community to make this happen.

-For about 90 days until our other shelters open.
-Those being sheltered would then transfer to our other sites.
-The building would then go back to how it was before.
+For 76 days until our other shelters opened.
+Those being sheltered there have now been transferred to our other sites.
+The building will now go back to how it was before.

 Why in the Platinum Triangle?